termi-official/Thunderbolt.jl/README.md

   <img alt="Thunderbolt.jl logo." src="docs/src/assets/logo-horizontal.svg">
 </picture>

-A modular high-performance framework for cardiac multiphysics.
+A modular shared-memory high-performance framework for multiscale cardiac multiphysics.

-!!! warning
+> [!WARNING]
-    This package is under heavy development.
-Expect regular breaking changes for now.
-If you are interested in joining development, then either comment an issue or reach out via julialang.zulipchat.com, via mail or via julialang.slack.com.
-Alternatively open a discussion if you have something specific in mind.
+> This package is under heavy development.
+Expect regular breaking changes
+> for now.
+If you are interested in joining development, then either comment
+> an issue or reach out via julialang.zulipchat.com, via mail or via
+> julialang.slack.com.
+Alternatively open a discussion if you have something
+> specific in mind.

 ## Accessing the documentation